confidential-devhub/coco-ai-demo-scripts/llm/README.md

 To better understand and try one thing at the time, we will deploy

-1. The fraud detection demo as-is
+1. The demo as-is
-2. The fraud detection in CoCo with plaintext model
+2. The demo in CoCo with plaintext model
-3. The fraud detection in CoCo with encrypted model (attestation)
+3. The demo in CoCo with encrypted model (attestation)

 ### Run the demo as-is

-Follow this workshop Instructions: <https://rh-aiservices-bu.github.io/fraud-detection/>.
-Skip point 5.
-Data Science Pipelines and 6.
-Distributed Training.
+Follow this workshop Instructions: <https://rh-aiservices-bu.github.io/rhoai-rh1-testdrive/modules/llm/index.html>.

+In case the "Text Generation Inference Service" serving runtime is missing in the Openshift AI web ui, proceed to pick "TGIS Standalone ServingRuntime for Kserve".

 #### Note:
 If you get SSL connection errors when deploying the pod, then you need to disable SSL.